-The RTS Public Survey found that access to one's own bike would encourage around a quarter (23%) of people who do not cycle regularly (less than once per week) to cycle or to cycle more often.178 Only around three in every 10 households (29%) in the region have access to a bike for private use.179 In 2019, bike ownership was lowest in Inverclyde and North Lanarkshire, and highest in South Ayrshire, East Renfrewshire, Argyll and Bute, East Dunbartonshire and North Ayrshire.180
+The RTS Public Survey found that access to one's own bike would encourage about one in every seven people (15%) who do not cycle regularly (less than once per week) to cycle or to cycle more often.
+Only around three in every ten households (29%) in the region have access to a bike for private use (Figure 41) In 2019, bike ownership was lowest in Inverclyde, Renfrewshire, North Lanarkshire and South Lanarkshire and highest in Argyll and Bute, East Dunbartonshire, Renfrewshire and North Ayrshire.

-There are inequalities in access to bikes as higher income households are much more likely to have access to an adult bike compared to lower income households in Scotland.181 Higher income households are also much more likely to have awareness of cycle hire schemes compared to lower income households.182
+There are inequalities in access to bikes as higher income households are much more likely to have access to an adult bike compared to lower income households in Scotland.
+People living in higher income households are also much more likely to have awareness of cycle hire schemes compared to people living in lower income households.

 Councils noted the success of the Glasgow bike hire scheme in reaching people who do not have access to bikes as well as encouraging more cycling in the city.
 There is generally a desire to develop more bike hire schemes in the region, although it was noted that there are a range of challenges to implementing crossboundary schemes.
-It was noted that electric bikes were also an area for development which would make it easier for more people to choose cycling by providing powered assistance whilst cycling up hills, over longer journeys or through large junctions.
+It was noted that electric bikes were also an area for development which would make it easier for more people to choose cycling by